 \section{Method}

-The RLM method can be taken standard from \citep{caas_performance_prediction, omnipred}, which fundamentally treats regression as a simple next-token prediction problem over $y$-values.
+We follow the standard RLM method from~\citep{caas_performance_prediction, omnipred}, which fundamentally treats regression as a simple next-token prediction problem over $y$-values.
 The RLM is best structured as an encoder-decoder, which allows input representations of $x$ to be purely in text, taking advantage of the inherent flexibility of strings, and avoiding the need for one-hot representations of categories or normalization of numbers.
-One distinguishing aspect in this work is the use of a pretrained model (T5Gemma), which we show benefits code regression.
+One distinguishing aspect in this work is the use of a frozen encoder (T5Gemma), which significantly reduces training costs by only performing backward passes on the decoder, while still utilizing the encoder's well-calibrated pretrained knowledge for code regression.

-For the decoder side, it is best (as shown in Section \ref{subsec:encoder_decoder_settings}) to use explicit digit-by-digit numeric tokenizations - similar to \citep{song2025decodingbased}, we represent $y$ using special sign, exponent, and mantissa tokens, e.g. \verb|<+><-><1><7><2><5>| represents $+ 10^{-1} \times 725 = 72.5$.
-This tokenization is also normalization-free, avoiding numeric instabilities or the need to precompute minimum or maximum y-value bounds from data.
-At inference, constrained decoding is performed to ensure a valid number is always sampled, to either produce a pointwise prediction (via mean or median aggregation of samples) or density estimation with uncertainty quantification \citep{song2025decodingbased}.
+For the decoder side, it is best (as shown in Section \ref{subsec:encoder_decoder_settings}) to use explicit digit-by-digit numeric tokenizations — similar to \citep{song2025decodingbased}, we represent $y$ using special sign, exponent, and mantissa tokens, e.g. \verb|<+><-><1><7><2><5>| represents $+ 10^{-1} \times 725 = 72.5$.
+This tokenization is normalization-free, avoiding numeric instabilities or the need to precompute minimum or maximum y-value bounds from data.
+At inference, constrained decoding is performed to ensure a valid number is always sampled, to either produce a pointwise prediction (via mean or median aggregation of samples) or perform density estimation with uncertainty quantification \citep{song2025decodingbased}.